Comparison

 • Insulin resistance

 Research SummaryPhase II trial in HIV lipodystrophy patients was discontinued after a patient death (MI, deemed unrelated but trial ended as precaution).
 Earlier studies show sustained 2-10 fold increase in GH and IGF-1 levels with good tolerability at doses up to 60 mcg/kg.Studies show increases in GH and IGF-1 levels, improved sleep quality, and increased lean body mass.
 However, a clinical trial was stopped early due to heart failure concerns in elderly patients.
-FDA lists MK-677 as having significant safety risks.
-Never received FDA approval.
+FDA lists MK-677 as having 'significant safety risks due to potential for congestive heart failure.'
+December 2025: FDA issued warning letters to companies selling MK-677.
+Never received FDA approval and remains an unapproved drug.

 Related Comparisons